 If an area is out of chemicals, wipes or paper towel, or if the bin requires to be emptied, please call Facilities on 03 9214 8999.

 Clean as you go

 It is recommended that staff and/or students clean shared items or surfaces before and after activities.
 Activities include lectures, tutorials, lab work, workshops and practical classes.

 Cleaning is recommended prior to using or touching furniture and fittings of an area or equipment used for an activity.
 If the furniture or equipment is shared and used by multiple parties during the activity, cleaning is recommended prior to being used by the next party.

 Ensure a distance of at least 1.5 metres is kept between yourself and others wherever possible.
 Floor decals may be placed across the university to mark out distances for queues.
 A number of computers and seats may be marked ‘not in use’ to help ensure physical distancing.

 Capacity limits in rooms

-To comply with limits on the number of people that can be in a room or area, our spaces will be signed to let you know how many people can be there.
+To comply with limits on the number of people that can be in a room or area, the spaces where there are limits will be signed to let you know how many people can be there.
 Please make sure the number of people in the room or area does not exceed the capacity limit.

 Minimise the risks to our community: